Dedication Saturday, September 28, 2013 - Photo by Lenny Lepola

 See list of Civil War Veterans

-20 ton glacial erratic will be the base for the General William Stark Rosecrans Statue.
-Commemorative bricks will be placed in the walk.
+20 ton glacial erratic is the base for the General William Stark Rosecrans Statue.
+Commemorative bricks were placed in the walk.

 Learn more about the boulder